daktari01/we_connect/README.md

 [![Coverage Status](https://coveralls.io/repos/github/daktari01/we_connect/badge.svg?branch=master)](https://coveralls.io/github/daktari01/we_connect?branch=master)

 ## Introduction
-WeConnect is an application where users submit reviews about businesses.
+WeConnect is an application where users and busibesses interract.
+A user is able to create a business profile, from which other users can give reviews about that business.

 ## The Interface
 1. [Home Page](https://daktari01.github.io/we_connect/designs/UI/index.html)